earthrise-media/mining-detector/README.md

 Creating quantitative accuracy metrics for a system like this is not always easy or constructive.
 For example, if the system asserted that there are no mines at all in the Amazon basin, it would be better than 99% accurate, because such a large proportion of the landscape is not mined.

 To provide one indicative measure, we validated a random subsample of the system's detections.
 This allows us to estimate what is known as the precision or positive predictive value for the classifier.
-In essence, it tells you the likelihood that box marked as a mine is actually a mine.
+In essence, it tells you the likelihood that a patch marked as a mine is actually a mine.
 On our latest run, we see a precision of 98.2%.
 For a sample of 500 mining detections, you can expect to see about 9 misclassifications.
 In our sample, a third of the false detections still identified mining activity, but mining for materials such as bauxite rather than gold.

 #### Area estimation

-The goal of this work is mine detection rather than area estimation, and our classification operates on 480 m x 480 m patches.
+The goal of this work is mine detection rather than area estimation, and our classification operates on square image patches covering around twenty hectares.
 If the network determines that mining exists within the patch, then the full patch is declared a mine.
 This leads to a systematic overestimation of mined area if it is naively computed from the polygon boundaries.
 Building a segmentation model to delineate mine boundaries could be a useful extension of this work.

 ## Journalism